pylipp/financeager/README.md

 ### More on configuration

-By default, financeager uses a `tinydb` database.
-If you want to use an `sqlite` database, specify it in the configuration file:
+By default, financeager uses a `sqlite` database.
+If you want to use an `tinydb` database, specify it in the configuration file:

     [SERVICE]
-    database_type = sqlite
+    database_type = tinydb

+This requires installing the resp. dependency via `pip install financeager[tinydb]`.

-**NOTE**: the `sqlite` back-end will become the default in v2.0.
+**NOTE**: the `sqlite` back-end has become the default in v2.0.
 See below on how to migrate existing `tinydb` databases.

 You can also configure frontend options: the name of the default category (assigned when omitting the category option when e.g. adding an entry).
 The defaults are: